Where To Eat In Chestnut Hill & Roxborough15 great restaurants to check out after a day of gardens and hikes.

-Located near Wissahickon Park and Cresheim Creeks, Chestnut Hill is known for its historic buildings, parks, and status as a 19th-century vacation spot where the wealthy who lived in Center City would go to escape the heat of the city.
-The neighborhood still has plenty of antique charm, filled with Victorian twins, cobblestone streets, and classic mansions, not to mention a ton of great shops, businesses, and restaurants too.
-From several great pubs to bakeries and fine-dining spots, here are great 5 places to check out in Philly’s Garden District.
+Located near Wissahickon Park and Cresheim Creek, Chestnut Hill and Roxborough are known for their historic buildings, parks, and old houses that look like the Keebler Elves’ village.
+The neighborhoods have plenty of antique charm along with a ton of great shops and restaurants.
+From several great pubs and bakeries to fine-dining spots, here are 15 great places to check out in settings straight out of The Secret Garden.

-At Chestnut Hill Grill, you can dine either indoors or outside on their spacious covered porch.
-But whether you’re surrounded by paintings and flowers on their portion of the Fareway or inside, you should try their New Orleans catfish.
+At Chestnut Hill Grill, you can either dine either indoors in a comfy booth or outside at the spacious sidewalk cafe.
+But wherever you sit, you should try their New Orleans catfish.
 The juicy and tender fish is flawlessly blackened and gets an extra peppery kick from the spicy cajun aioli.
 It’s a casual place to head to after a day of shopping or walking through a neighborhood that looks like the cover of a gardening magazine.